copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 99**

 - (Pittsburgh, PA -- 8:29 PM Suspicious Activity) Officers respond to a call about a male burglar and find the suspect hiding on the roof of the home.
-- Spokane, WA
+- (Spokane, WA -- 10:04 PM Assistance Call) Officer Alan Edwards.
-- Chattanooga, TN
+- (Chattanooga, TN -- 7:15 PM Possible Narcotics Activity) Officer Michael Joiner.

 ## CP-1822